~8 min read

 - 05

-Refuse governance theater
+Refuse the theater of democracy

 - 06

-Disclosure is a discipline
+Disclosure is a discipline, not a press release

 - 07